om21481/Trading-model---2pm/README.md

 I created a DL model that can tell the aggressiveness of markets at the time range of 2:45 - 3:00 and it should be applied when a doji(indecision) candle is formed and it predicts whether a trade should be taken or not.

 For the Deep Learning model, I have used ANN along with principal component analysis(PCA) with data cleaning and data handling techniques

+when there is momentum markets always move in one direction without disguising So we trained the model according to binary classification and used SMOTE for data imbalance